lgreski/datasciencectacontent/markdown/rprog-extractOperator.md

 How might we, for example, retrieve the first Pokémon of each type?

+### Step 2: If Necessary, Sort the Data

+In our case, we won't need to resort the data.
+However, since the `split()` function retains the sort order from the original data frame in all output data frames, if one needs to sort the data, sort it prior to using `split()`.

+For a descriptions of techniques used to sort a data frame, please review [Functions to Sort Data Frames](http://bit.ly/2dxItzw).

-### Step 2: Split the Pokémon by Type
+### Step 3: Split the Pokémon by Type

 The `split()` function breaks a single data frame into a list of multiple data frames, based on the values of a factor variable that is passed as an argument to `split()`.
 For the Pokémon data, it works like this.

      pokemonTypes <- split(pokemon,pokemon$Type1)

-### Step 3: Use the Extract Operator
+### Step 4: Experiment with Extracting a Pokémon

 At this point, `pokemonTypes` is a list of data frames, one for each of the 18 Pokémon types.
 Since the `pokemonTypes` object is a `list()`, we need to extract the right data frame from the list, and then extract the desired information.

 The individual data frames can be accessed by `Type1` name because the values of the factor variable used in `split()` are assigned as the element names in the output `list()` object.

-To extract the First *Fire* type Pokémon, we simply need to extract the `Fire` element from the list, and from this object extract the first row.
+To extract the first *Fire* type Pokémon, we simply need to extract the `Fire` element from the list, and from this object extract the first row.
 We'll also only select columns `1:5` from the data frame.

     # extract first Fire type, should be Charmander
     pokemonTypes$Fire[1,1:5]